 - Matthew Keifer, MD, MPH [Director, Employee Occupational Health, VA Seattle Puget Sound; Professor Medicine and Public Health, University of Washington]

 Design & Analysis Group

 The goal of the Design & Analysis Core, led by Ginger Hanson, PhD (Johns Hopkins University), Todd Bodner, PhD (Portland State University), and Miguel Marino, PhD (OHSU), is to serve as OHWC's design and analysis gatekeeper; specifically, they review and approve methodology to ensure the highest standards of research.

-Additionally, this Core helps to manage the data repository, which collects information from a set of measures that are common to all research projects at the Center—such a repository will enable us to observe common patterns across the different populations we study.
+Additionally, this Core helps to manage the data repository, which collects information from a set of measures that are common to all research projects at the Center—such a repository will allow us to observe any common patterns that may emerge across the different populations we study.

 Grant cycle: 2011-2016

-- Regularly collaborate with community stakeholders to understand needs and opportunities for improvement
+- Regularly collaborate with community stakeholders to understand needs and highlight opportunities for improvement

-- Build pertinent, effective, and informed interventions for occupational safety and well-being
+- Build pertinent, effective, and informed interventions for occupational safety, health, and well-being

 - Disseminate information and research products to the community.